jhillyerd/singularity/README.md

 By registering your actors within the supervisor [worker start] function, Singularity will be kept up to date during actor restarts.

-Singularity is designed to register singleton actors, in otherwords, a fixed number of actors, each of which may have a different message type.
+Singularity is designed to register singleton actors, in other words, a fixed number of actors, each of which may have a different message type.
 If you are looking to manage many actors of the same message type, [chip] is a better solution.

-## Inspriation & Alternatives
+## Inspiration & Alternatives

 Erlang has a built in registry, but it is not type safe, which makes it difficult to use from Gleam.
 The Erlang registry is also shared by all